grpc-ecosystem/grpc-spring/docs/en/server/exception-handling.md

 - `@GrpcAdvice` marks a class to be picked up for exception handling
 - `@GrpcExceptionHandler` maps given method to be executed, in case of _specified_ thrown exception
-    - f.e. if your application throws `IllegalArgumentException`, method `handleIllegalArgumentException(..)` is executed
+    - f.e. if your application throws `IllegalArgumentException`, then the `handleInvalidArgument(IllegalArgumentException e)` method will be is executed
 - `io.grpc.Status` is specified and returned response status

 > **Note:** Cause is not transmitted from server to client - as stated in [official docs](https://grpc.github.io/grpc-java/javadoc/io/grpc/Status.html#withCause-java.lang.Throwable-)